-There is no data migration required; updating to CMS 11 is no different from updating to the feature updates delivered previously via NuGet.
+There is no data migration required; updating to Optimizely Content Management System (CMS 11) is no different from updating to the feature updates delivered previously via NuGet.
 To make sure the upgrade is as smooth as possible, there are a few steps that you may want to take that are discussed in the next sections.

 A breaking change is a change that might cause other components to fail.
 When a breaking change is done to the signature of a method/class/interface, the old signature is often kept intact but set as obsolete and may cause a warning message in Visual Studio.
 As long as the Visual Studio project setting "Treat Warnings as Errors" is not enabled in Visual Studio, you can postpone fixing these warnings to a later time.